Back to Home

 healthy-hacks

-🥫 Healthy Sauce & Condiment Swaps
+🥫 Healthy Sauce & Condiment Swaps: The Ultimate Brand & DIY Guide

-Ant RealOctober 202510 min read
+Ant RealOctober 202511 min read

 A collage of healthy sauces and condiments, including Greek yogurt ranch, no-sugar ketchup, and avocado.

-As a home cook, I refused to accept that healthy food had to be bland.
-I needed my sauces.
-This guide is the result of my experiments to find and create swaps that had all the flavor I craved, without the hidden junk.
+This guide is the result of my experiments to find swaps that have all the flavor I crave, without the hidden junk.

 🥑 The "Creamy" Swaps (Mayo, Ranch, Sour Cream)

-1. Mayonnaise → Greek Yogurt or Mashed Avocado
+1. Mayonnaise → Greek Yogurt or Avocado

 A side-by-side illustration swapping a jar of mayonnaise for a bowl of Greek yogurt and a mashed avocado.

-3. Ranch Dressing → DIY Greek Yogurt Ranch
+2. Ranch Dressing → The 2-Minute DIY

 A side-by-side illustration swapping a bottle of ranch dressing for a bowl of healthy DIY Greek yogurt ranch.

-• The 2-Minute DIY Swap:
+• The DIY Recipe:

 • 1 cup Plain Greek Yogurt